Local councils and KiwiRail get $60 million from Provincial Growth Fund for job creation

 Roading projects:

-• Bay of Plenty – $12.55 million for footpaths, the Motu cycleway extension, a horse trail, tree and pest removal, track and park maintenance, water projects and roading (291 jobs)
+• Bay of Plenty – $12.55m for footpaths, the Motu cycleway extension, a horse trail, tree and pest removal, track and park maintenance, water projects and roading (291 jobs)

-• Manawatu-Whanganui – $5.52 million for roading, cycle trails, tree removal and firewood supply (159 jobs)
+• Manawatu-Whanganui – $5.52m for roading, cycle trails, tree removal and firewood supply (159 jobs)

-• West Coast – $1.9 million for planting projects in the Buller district and work on the Greymouth Reservoir Replacement Project (30 jobs)
+• West Coast – $1.9m for planting projects in the Buller district and work on the Greymouth Reservoir Replacement Project (30 jobs)

-• Wairarapa – $1 million for tree removal and maintenance on high-risk roads (10 jobs)
+• Wairarapa – $1m for tree removal and maintenance on high-risk roads (10 jobs)

-• Top of the South – $2.73 million for roading, cycle ways, drainage clearance, tree clearance and planting (65 jobs)
+• Top of the South – $2.73m for roading, cycle ways, drainage clearance, tree clearance and planting (65 jobs)

 Rail projects: